jaztonchern/curly-pancake/README.md

 ## 2. Make edits to the content

 Changes can be made to the *index.html* file.

+The contents can be viewed on https://jaztonchern.github.io/curly-pancake/.

+If changes are made and committed, the site will be updated.

 ## 3. Build the container